-Tree Description Inspection Frequency Tree worthy of retention but which has a significant fungal 6 months infection or defect liable to worsen unpredictably or quickly.
-With one inspection each Tree growing in a very high target zone. year carried out in late September, when fungal Tree pre-disposed to breakage or damage in severe weather fruiting bodies are more because of its species or exposed location. commonly seen. · Tree of an old age (and usually a large size, such as Veteran 1 year trees) that is naturally accompanied by multiple defects that are fairly predictable in their progression, but which need to be monitored.
-Elm tree prone to Dutch Elm Disease and in a moderate to Elm inspected in summer high target zone. to assess leaf health.
-Tree that might cause a problem with nearby structure 2-3 years within two to three years.
+Tree Description Inspection Frequency Tree worthy of retention but which has a significant fungal infection or defect liable to 6 months worsen unpredictably or quickly.
+With one inspection each year carried out Tree growing in a very high target zone. in late September, when fungal fruiting Tree pre-disposed to breakage or damage in severe weather because of its species or bodies are more commonly seen. exposed location.
+Tree of an old age (and usually a large size, such as Veteran trees) that is naturally accompanied 1 year by multiple defects that are fairly predictable in their progression, but which need to be monitored.
+Elm inspected in Elm tree prone to Dutch Elm Disease and in a moderate to high target zone. summer to assess leaf health.
+Ash trees inspected to monitor ADB Ash Dieback. icai ficaicii.
+Tree that might cause a problem with nearby 2-3 years structure within two to three years.
 Tree in a lower target zone and with a defect that is less serious.
 Young or small tree.
 5 years Tree with no significant defect.
+Any tree in a very low target zone.
 Any tree in a very low target zone.

 The arboriculture industry uses the term 'target' to mean any person or property that might be struck by a falling tree or branch.
 The most used sites that might be affected by our trees are transport routes.

 Assessment will be made according to traffic volume.